The renovated Norse ruins at Qassiarsuk in South Greenland, by Stacy William Head

 A Tupilak represents an avenging creature that was mostly carved out of animal bones.
 The small bone figure was thrown into the ocean to destroy an enemy.
 Today Tupilak are an integral part of the Inuit art culture.
 Travellers can find them in many places and they are made out of all kinds of materials.

-• How does the traditional dress in Greenland look like?
+• What does Greenlandic traditional dress look like?

 A women from Nuuk in Greenland wearing her national costume for the National Day celebrations on June 21